Max Lu: Career

 Lu lectured at Nanyang Technological University, Singapore from 1991 to 1994, then held academic and leadership positions at the University of Queensland from 1994 to 2016.
 He began as a senior lecturer and ultimately became a chair professor.
 He founded the Australian Research Council Centre of Excellence for Functional Nanomaterials and served as its inaugural director for 8 years.
 He is a fellow of many Australian educational and research boards, and has sat on several committees of its government.
 In March 2016, Lu set aside funding for education students at the University of Queensland to be able to take pre-teacher literacy and numeracy tests paid for by the university.
 He also contributed to a public safety campaign for Chinese tourists in Queensland.

 Lu was previously the Provost and Senior Vice-president at the University of Queensland, and is currently the President and Vice-Chancellor of the University of Surrey in Guildford, a position he has held since April 2016.
 He is also an emeritus professor at the University of Queensland Institute of Bioengineering and Nanotechnology.

 In August 2017, Professor Lu was appointed by Prime Minister Theresa May to the Council for Science and Technology.
 By November 2017, Lu had established partnerships in his Vice-Chancellor role: one of Guildford and the University of Surrey with his hometown of Dongying, and one between the University of Surrey and a conservatoire in Sharjah, UAE.
 The only university in Dongying is the China University of Petroleum, focused on oil mining.
 In 2016, Lu had affirmed that establishing links between the University of Surrey and his homeland was a priority.

 On his university managerial direction, Lu wrote in a 2019 University of Surrey-published blog post (about the humanities existing to support technological development) that he doesn't think the liberal arts approach of US universities is good, and that students should take degrees that are job-oriented.
 Though, he does acknowledge in the post that others criticise this view as making students technically qualified, but not educated.

+Lu was appointed as the Vice-Chancellor and President of the University of Wollongong on the 28th of May 2025.